 Dipankara Buddha was the Buddha of the past, Shakyamuni Buddha is the Buddha of the present and Maitreya Buddha is the Buddha of the future.
 Our Maitreya Tibetan Thangka painting portrays Maitreya Buddha as he sits waiting in Tusita heaven.
 Additionally, Maitreya sits upright in contrast with other Buddhas.
 This is because he is ready to rise and return to the earthly realm when his time comes.

 In Mahayana Buddhist beliefs, the Maitreya prophesy foretells that he will return to earth when the Dharma teachings of Shakyamuni have been forgotten.
 Additionally, sentient life will have fallen into disarray.
-Maitreya Buddha will return to rediscover the Dharma and achieve enlightenment similar to Shakyamuni.
-He will then reintroduce the Dharma teachings to sentient life.
+Maitreya Buddha will return to rediscover the Dharma and achieve enlightenment.
+Similar to Shakyamuni Buddha, he will then reintroduce the Dharma teachings to sentient life.